dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly span: Span
 ```

-The `span` property is the current [OpenTelemetry Span](https://opentelemetry.io/docs/concepts/signals/traces/#spans).
+This property provides access to an [OpenTelemetry Span](https://opentelemetry.io/docs/concepts/signals/traces/#spans) associated with this function.
-You can set custom trace attributes to this span.
+You can assign custom trace attributes to this span.
 Please see our [tracing tutorial](../tutorials/logging.md#tracing) for more information.

 #### ctxt.getConfig(key)